Rail transport: Electric power introduced

 The London Underground, the world's oldest underground railway, opened in 1863, and it began operating electric services using a fourth rail system in 1890 on the City and South London Railway, now part of the London Underground Northern line.
 This was the first major railway to use electric traction.
 The world's first deep-level electric railway, it runs from the City of London, under the River Thames, to Stockwell in south London.

-The first practical AC electric locomotive was designed by Charles Brown, then working for Oerlikon, Zürich.
+The first practical AC electric locomotive was designed by Charles Brown, then working for the Oerlikon in Zürich.
 In 1891, Brown had demonstrated long-distance power transmission, using three-phase AC, between a hydro-electric plant at Lauffen am Neckar and Frankfurt am Main West, a distance of 280 km.
 Using experience he had gained while working for Jean Heilmann on steam–electric locomotive designs, Brown observed that three-phase motors had a higher power-to-weight ratio than DC motors and, because of the absence of a commutator, were simpler to manufacture and maintain.
 (Note: Heilmann evaluated both AC and DC electric transmission for his locomotives, but eventually settled on a design based on Thomas Edison's DC system.)
 However, they were much larger than the DC motors of the time and could not be mounted in underfloor bogies: they could only be carried within locomotive bodies.

-In 1894, Hungarian engineer Kálmán Kandó developed a new type 3-phase asynchronous electric drive motors and generators for electric locomotives.
+In 1894, Hungarian engineer Kálmán Kandó developed a new type of 3-phase asynchronous electric drive motors and generators for electric locomotives.
 Kandó's early 1894 designs were first applied in a short three-phase AC tramway in Évian-les-Bains (France), which was constructed between 1896 and 1898.

-In 1896, Oerlikon installed the first commercial example of the system on the Lugano Tramway.
+In 1896, Oerlikon installed the first commercial system on the Lugano Tramway.
 Each 30-tonne locomotive had two 110 kW motors run by three-phase 750 V 40 Hz fed from double overhead lines.
-Three-phase motors run at a constant speed and provide regenerative braking, and are well suited to steeply graded routes, and the first main-line three-phase locomotives were supplied by Brown (by then in partnership with Walter Boveri) in 1899 on the 40 km Burgdorf–Thun line, Switzerland.
+Three-phase motors run at a constant speed and provide regenerative braking, and are well suited to steeply graded routes.
+The first main-line three-phase locomotives were supplied by Brown (by then in partnership with Walter Boveri) in 1899 on the 40 km Burgdorf–Thun line, Switzerland.